OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 > To use SSO, you must load the beta version of the Office JavaScript Library from https://appsforoffice.microsoft.com/lib/beta/hosted/office.js in the startup HTML page of the add-in.
 > If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Office 365 tenancy.
 For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

-Use the Exchange user identity token:
+Consider using SSO access tokens if your add-in:

-- When the add-in is used primarily by Exchange on-premises users.
+- Is used primarily by Office 365 users
+- Needs access to:
+    - Microsoft services that are exposed as part of Microsoft Graph
-- When the add-in needs access to a non-Microsoft service that you control.
+    - A non-Microsoft service that you control
-- As a fallback authentication (and authorization to Microsoft Graph) when the add-in is running on a version of Office that doesn't support SSO.

 The SSO authentication method uses the [OAuth2 On-Behalf-Of flow provided by Azure Active Directory](/azure/active-directory/develop/active-directory-v2-protocols-oauth-on-behalf-of).
 It requires that the add-in register in the [Application Registration Portal](https://apps.dev.microsoft.com/) and specify any required Microsoft Graph scopes in its manifest.